toribnax/swe432tomcat/README.md

 ## Important
 After you are satisfied changing your code, remember they are still in your machine.
 You must push these changes to your github's web repo (remote), only then they will be visible to everybody.
 If you followed the steps linking your Heroku app with this repo, pushing changes in to your remote repo will redeploy your Heroku app.

-# Add persistence to your Heroku app
+# Add database persistence to your Heroku app
 Go to your Heroku dashboard, choose your Tomcat servlet app, go to the Resources tab, click on find add-ons, type  postgres, Heroku-Postrgres will show up, select it with Hobby dev (free) tier.

 **Or**, in a terminal: